kysely-org/kysely/site/docs/recipes/expressions.md

   })
 ```

-Using the latter design, you can build expressions of any complexity using conditions.
+Using the latter design, you can build conditional expressions of any complexity.